St John the Baptist Church, Corby: Conservation area

 The church forms part of the historical core of the old village of Corby.
-This conservation area is the heart of the towns historic roots.
-It remained a rural village until the 1930s, when the steel works and industrial revolution lead a booming economy and huge increase in the then-village's population.
+This conservation area is the heart of the town's historic roots.
+It remained a rural village until the 1930s, when the steel works and industrial revolution lead to a booming economy and huge increase in the then-village's population.

-Following the end of World War II, the village was designated as a new town under the New Towns Acts.
-As a result, the new housing estates, retail parks and industrial estates were built around the church and the historic old village centre.
+Following the end of the Second World War, Corby was designated as a new town under the New Towns Acts.
+New housing estates, retail parks and industrial estates were built around the church and the historic old village centre.
 Following this, the Old Village Conservation Area was established to protect the area and historical character of the historic village centre.
-This includes the church itself due to its importance to the towns religious and village life.
+This includes the church itself due to its importance to the town's religious and village life.

 Present day

-The church continues to play an important role in Corby's Christian community and is also one of the towns many listed structures.
+The church continues to play an important role in Corby's Christian community and is also one of the town's many listed structures.
 It also hosts community events and works with other faith and secular groups to help and support the local community which includes supporting the Corby Foodbank through donations and support.